ezesundayeze/olamma/readme.md

-# Olamma - Error Handling middleware middleware for your Express API
+# Olamma - Express API Error Handling Middleware

 ![Test](https://github.com/ezesundayeze/olamma/actions/workflows/test.yml/badge.svg)

-The purpose of this project is to ensure that you have control over the HTTP errors your API sends out to consumers
+The Olamma project focuses on empowering you with control over the HTTP error responses your API delivers to consumers.

 ## Goal
-The eventual goal is to allow you to build applications with better user experience.
+The ultimate objective of this project is to enable you to create applications that provide enhanced user experiences.

-## Perspective
+## Unique Approach
-The unique perspective for this project is to allow you to start handling and providing useful error messages from day of your project.
+Olamma takes a distinctive approach by allowing you to immediately start managing and delivering meaningful error messages from the very beginning of your project.

-## Practical use case
+## Practical Scenario

-Your system throws a system error or an unexpected error like:
+Imagine your system encounters an unexpected error, such as:

 ```js
 new SyntaxError("Invalid or unexpected token");
 ```

-With Olamma, instead users seeing this error, they'll see `something went wrong` and you can also change this message by setting the default error message by passing `setError` into your express middleware.
+With Olamma, instead of users encountering this technical message, they will receive a user-friendly "something went wrong" error message.
+Moreover, you can effortlessly modify this message by using the `setError` function within your Express middleware.

 ## Installation